What Is the Abena Abri-Soft Superdry?

 Abena also makes a standard Abri-Soft (Basic and Plus variants).
 The Superdry sits above both in absorbency.
 If your child is a heavy wetter or wets multiple times before morning, the Superdry is the relevant product in this range.
 The Basic is adequate for lighter wetting or as a backup layer.

-The Abri-Soft Superdry is genuinely useful in a specific set of circumstances.
+The Abri-Soft Superdry is genuinely useful in specific circumstances.
 It is not the right choice for everyone.

 – Children who refuse to wear any product but whose parents need bed protection